 The PGY-5 year resident should be proficient in sinus endoscopy, advanced temporal bone, and head and neck surgery of all types as well as clinical and operating room management, and in the preparation of formal teaching conferences.

 Residents' skills are evaluated quarterly by full time faculty, clinical faculty and by all nursing staff.
-Evaluation results are then reviewed at a meeting of Education Committee.
-The Program Director, K. Paul Boyev, M.D., then meets on an individual basis with the residents to discuss each quarterly evaluation.
+Evaluation results are reviewed at a meeting of the Clinical Competency and Evaluation Committees.
+The Program Director, K. Paul Boyev, M.D., then meets on an individual basis with the residents to discuss, on a semiannual basis, each evaluation.